 - The mission/vision statement must be easily understood by everyone.

 It’s time your hard work pays off to you, your staff and your community.
 Use your time wisely.
-Join us.
+GET THNGS DONE THAT MATTER.